-Mandy is a truly anomalous film.
-I really have never seen anything quite like it, not that I'm across the last fifteen years of cinema though.
-The vibe of Mandy did have me thinking of Blood Beat (1983), White Of The Eye (1987) et al. So it is a pastiche but a mega-mix like no other.
+I was thinking Mandy was a truly anomalous film but then I thought hmm it's a bit God Told Me To (1976) and a tiny bit Hellraiser plus the film's vibe had me thinking of batshit crazy movies like Blood Beat (1983), White Of The Eye (1987) et al. So it is a pastiche but a mega-mix like no other.
 The first Panos Costmatos flick Beyond The Black Rainbow was much more indebted to his influences ie. Kubrick, Lynch, Cronenberg, Tarkovsky etc. If that was his hypnogogic/vapourwave film Mandy is his prog rock/black metal movie.
 Seedy, unhealthy, gross, sickly, fantastical, icky, psychedelic, nightmarish, hallucinatory, languid, gory, feeble, uneasy, squeamish, nauseating, peculiar, queer and aberrant are all words that could be used to describe Mandy but I feel like we need some new language to elucidate more perfectly what this movie is like.
 Sorry, you'll just have to watch it but don't blame me if you hate it.
 Look out for the chainsaw sword fight plus tiger and big black insect.
 The late Johan Johannsson's gloomy drone score, which is frequently reminiscent of 90s post-rock legends Labradford and atmospheric black metal, is outstanding and this film would be nowhere without it.

 |Best score since Mica Levi's Under The Skin|